Claudia-Palierne/KNN_DigitRecognition/README.md

 1. with fixed k and n in order to test my code.
 2. by tuning the value of the hyperparameter k to be the most efficient.
-3. how the volume of data set influence the accuracy of my predictions.
+3. by increasing the volume of my training set.

-Run the test Code :
+Run the Code here :

 ```
 python DigitRecogition.py